distributed-text-services/specifications/Organization.md

 # Organization

-Currently, the Distributed Text Services is not legally formalized as an organization (outside of the Github Organization and the Google Group).
+The Distributed Text Services is a organized and led by a community of volunteers.
+It is not currently a legal entity.
+Decisions are made collectively by the Technical Committee.
+Members of this committee share ownership of the GitHub repository and the Google Group.
+The committee also is responsible for the evolution and documentation of the specification itself.

 Although, the Distributed Text Services specifications is lead by a [Technical Committee](#technical_committee).
 It is responsible for the evolution and documentation of the specifications.

 ## Technical Committee

-* The **Technical committee** is responsible for voting on feature requests and bugs
+* The **Technical committee** is responsible for voting on feature requests and bugs.
-* Once the initial committee is established, the committee itself is responsible for approving new members to the committee
+* Having been established, the committee itself is now responsible for approving new members to the committee.
-*  New feature requests must be voted on by the technical committee in order to be approved as additions to the spec.
+*  New feature requests must be voted on by the technical committee in order to be approved as additions to the specification.
 * Committee members have 1 month after a feature request is officially opened for voting to provide their vote.
-If you don't vote within that time frame, it is the same as voting yes.
-The exception is feature requests opened for voting in July and August.
+Not submitting a vote within that time frame is the same as voting yes.
+An exception is made for feature requests opened for voting in July and August.
 The voting period for these is extended to 2 months.
 * Decisions are normally made by consensus.
 If there is need for a vote, the chair is responsible for determining a fair process and ensuring adequately informed discussion ahead of time.